guoxuxu/CausalReasoning/README.md

 # When Chain-of-Thought Falls Short: Enhancing LLM Causal Reasoning via Self-Synthesized Causal Maps

-This repository contains the official implementation of the paper
-**"When Chain-of-Thought Falls Short: Enhancing LLM Causal Reasoning via Self-Synthesized Causal Maps."**

 The project investigates the limitations of **Chain-of-Thought (CoT)** reasoning in causal inference tasks and proposes a new **test-time structural prompting framework** that enables large language models (LLMs) to generate **self-synthesized causal maps** before reasoning.
 Experiments on **CausalBench** (covering code and mathematical causal reasoning) demonstrate that this approach significantly improves accuracy and interpretability compared to standard CoT and Self-Consistency methods.